NupurShukla/Hidden-Markov-Model/README.md

 # Hidden-Markov-Model

+This was implemented as part of course CSCI 567 (Machine Learning) in Spring 2018 at USC.

 Model parameters -
 hmm_model.json, has the following model parameters: the initial probabilities (pi), the transition probabilities(A), the observation probabilities(B)